AhmedAli7O1/arch/README.md

 ### Available Extensions

 * [mocha](https://github.com/nodearch/mocha) : JavaScript test framework
 * [mongoose](https://github.com/nodearch/mongoose) : MongoDB object modeling tool
 * [memwatch](https://github.com/nodearch/memwatch) : Leak Detection and Heap Diffing

 ------

 ### Share Your Extensions
-if you already wrote an extension, and you'd like to share it with us, please open a new issue and submit the code in any compressed format.
+if you already wrote an extension, and you'd like to share it with us, publish it as npm module on npmjs and add **nodearch-extension** in the keywords list so we can find it within the nodearch cli
 ------

 ### Main Project